 6. If a TMGI was not nominated by the MBS Application Provider in step 1 above, the MBSF allocates one at this point for the MBS Distribution Session by invoking the Nmbsmf_TMGI_Allocate service operation on the MB-SMF at reference point Nmb1, as specified in clause 9.1.2.2 of TS 23.247 [5].

-7. The MBSF creates an MBS Session to reserve resources in the MBS System for the MBS Distribution Session by invoking the Nmbsmf_MBSSession_Create service operation on the MB-SMF at reference point Nmb1, as specified in clause 9.1.3.6 of TS 23.247 [5]).
+7. The MBSF creates an MBS Session to reserve resources in the MBS System for each MBS Distribution Session by invoking the Nmbsmf_MBSSession_Create service operation on the MB-SMF at reference point Nmb1, as specified in clause 9.1.3.6 of TS 23.247 [5]).
+Note, that multiple MBS Distribution Sessions are only created in case of location dependent MBS Services, as described in clause 6.2.3 of of TS 23.247 [5].
 The TMGI reserved for the MBS Distribution Session in step 1 or step 6 above is provided as an input parameter.
+The MBSF determines the input parameters in the following way:

+- The DNN and the S-NSSAI are derived from the MBS Application Provider.
+Note, the MBSF determines the MBS Application provider based on authorization.

+- The MBS service area is derived from the target service area.

+- When the service type is Broadcast, then the MBSF creates a list of MBS Frequency Selection Area Identifiers

+- In case of location dependent services, more than one MBS Distribution Session objects is available, each with its own ingest infoirmation.

+- The MBS activation time and the MBS termination time are derived from the session schedule information.

+- When the MBS Session is configures as a Closed Group Multicast (i.e. Not any UE may join), then the MBSF sets the “indication that any UE may join” to false.

+Editor’s Note: The usage of service description is under discussion in SA2.
+The parameter is likely related to the packet filter information for identifying separate QoS Flows.

+Editor’s Note: The usage of qosInformation is FFS.
+Additional interactions with the PCF should be added, when QoS is used.

+Editor’s Note: It is currently unclear, which API is used for managing the UEs of a Closed Group Multicast.

 8. The MBSF creates the MBS Distribution Session in the MBSTF by invoking the Nmbstf_MBSDistributionSession_Create service operation at reference point Nmb2.
 This is a mirror of the entity in the MBSF (see clause 4.5.6).
 In the case of the Packet Distribution Method, the response may include additional content ingest parameters chosen by the MBSTF for this MBS Distribution Session (see MBSTF ingest endpoint addresses in table 4.5.6-3).